Bgzh/dv-cosine/README.md

 ## Permutation before training (3.5 in the thesis)

 Whether or not to shuffle the dataset before embedding training might make a difference in the quality of the trained embeddings.
 So a couple of tests were run shuffling the dataset in-block or cross-block before training.
-Here only the code for shuffling and restoring the order of document vectors after training is provided, because it is difficult to streamline test with the original training script.

-Run `permutation_training_test/perm_text_inblock.py` or `permutation_training_test/perm_text.py` to shuffle the 3gram file in-block or cross-block and store a shuffled copy in the main dir, ready to be used by the original training script in the folder src.
+Run

+    permutation_training_test/before_train_perm_test.py

+to do the shuffling and vector training. **The requires a working java installation**

+Then refer to permutation_training_test/vectors_comparison.ipynb for tests and results.

 After the training of each test, run `permutation_training_test/restore_order.py` to restore the order of the trained vectors in the main dir.